adamjgrant/image-grid/README.md

 1. CSS and markup load showing a title bar, an image box template, and a lightbox.
-2. The markup of the image box is saved as a JS variable for use in prototypes.
+2. The markup of the image box and slideshow are saved as JS variables for use in prototypes.
 3. Images are pulled from API.
 ImageBox superclass created that turns API image source into markup.
 This superclass contains a local variable of the parent element it will append to.